stisti/jenkins-app/README.rst

 Upgrading Jenkins
 =================

+Because Jenkins.app is just a front-end for the actual Jenkins server, they are updated independently of each other.

-Jenkins project usually releases a new version every week.
+The Jenkins project usually releases a new version every week.
 You can upgrade Jenkins normally in the Manage Jenkins page.
 Just tell Jenkins to restart itself.
 You do not have to stop and restart Jenkins.app.

-Jenkins.app will check if there is a newer version available every time it starts.
+Jenkins.app will check for new version of itself every time it starts.
+If there is a new version available, a prompt will appear.
 If you want to upgrade Jenkins.app, a browser window will open to the Jenkins.app download site.
 Download the new version, unpack and drop it on the old version.

-Unfortunately this will make Jenkins.app forget the last command-line.
-I do not yet know why this happens.

 Uninstalling Jenkins
 =============